Messi has 700 goals - but Barcelona have even more problems | Goal.com

 His game-management has been poor and it's clear that he no longer has the full support of the players, if he ever did.

-Sacking Setien won't solve all of Barca's problems, though; they extend well beyond the dressing room and go all the way to the top of the club.
+Of course, sacking Setien won't solve all of Barca's problems; they extend well beyond the dressing room and go all the way to the top of the club.

 Bartomeu's final term as president still has a year to run, though.
 The chaos at Camp Nou will only continue...